Menopause is most often a natural event that normally occurs between the ages of 45 and 55. After menopause, a woman can no longer become pregnant.

 Your menstrual flow may come to a sudden halt after surgeries to remove your ovaries, chemotherapy, or certain hormone treatments for breast cancer.

-Take these hormones the way your provider prescribed them.
-Ask what you should do if you miss a dose.
+If your provider has prescribed HRT for menopause symptoms, take these medicines as directed.
+Ask your provider what you should do if you miss a dose.

 When taking hormones: